markcmurphy/devdocs-portal/Channels.md

 ### Sites and Routes

 Sites and routes control the paths that make up a headless storefront.

+A site refers to the domain associated with a channel.

+Routes point to the URLs for key pages on the headless storefront.
+They define where your homepage is, where your cart page is, etc.

-They ensure links point where they’re supposed to and sales are attributed correctly.
+Sites and routes ensure links point where they’re supposed to and sales are attributed correctly.
 For example, a shopper’s order confirmation email should link back to Storefront A, where they placed their order, not Storefront B, which they’ve never visited.

 ## Channel Listings